Having a baby changes daily life, but it does not erase identity, support, or future possibilities.

 Some changes are emotional.
 You may wonder, “Where did my freedom go?” or “Will I ever feel like myself again?”
 Many parents have those thoughts, especially during the intense newborn stage.

-Your identity does not have to vanish.
-It may become quieter for a season, but it still matters.
+Your identity still matters.
+It may become quieter for a season and still deserve protection.

 Try protecting small pieces of yourself: